 The path to the Gateway Installation media is:

-C:\Users\{User Name}\.vscode\extensions\ongroup.mvon-1.85.0\Gateway
+C:\Users\{User Name}\.vscode\extensions\ongroup.mvon-{Verson Number}\Gateway

 It is a standard Windows installer module.
 Copy the installer to the machine that is going to run the Gateway and install.
 The Gateway exposes a REST File System that can be accessed via VSCODE.
 The port that REST pipeline is listening on is defaulted to 9005.